measuring tape with notebook and pencil

 Cotton Fabrics

-Cotton fabrics commonly range between 100 to 250 GSM.
-Lightweight cotton has significantly lower kg per meter values compared to heavier twills or drills.
+Cotton fabrics often range from 100 to 250 GSM.
+Lightweight cotton generally has a lower weight per meter than heavier constructions such as drills or twills.

 Polyester Fabrics

-Polyester fabrics often show more consistency in GSM and width, making meter into kg calculations more predictable, especially for technical and industrial textiles.
+Polyester fabrics usually offer more consistency in width and GSM, making calculations more predictable, especially in technical and industrial applications.

 Knitted Fabrics

-Knitted fabrics typically consume more yarn per square meter due to loop formation.
-This makes accurate GSM measurement even more critical when converting meter to kg.
+Knitted fabrics often consume more yarn per square meter because of loop formation.
+That makes correct GSM measurement especially important when estimating weight from length.

 • Fabric cost estimation